galactic2005/PEModUtils/Documentation/Engine Specific Utilities/psychonline.md

-# onlineitil
+# psychonline

 ## Usage

-*onlineutil* is a module used for [Psych Engine Online](https://github.com/Snirozu/Funkin-Psych-Online/) by Snirozu.
+*psychonline* is a module used for [Psych Engine Online](https://github.com/Snirozu/Funkin-Psych-Online/) by Snirozu.

 ## Variables